-There are two types of category pages, including landing page and listing page.
+There are two types of category pages, including the landing page and listing page.

 - Landing page: this page will show you an overview of any category.
-There are some normally displayed fields on this page, such as category description, details, list of subcategories,…
+Some customarily displayed fields on this page, such as category description, details, list of subcategories.

 The landing category page should be tested as the homepage in the images, display, buttons.

-There are many test cases on the listing page to test:
+There are many test cases for online shopping websites on the listing page to test: